tlhakhan/virtualmachine-builder/README.md

 - [x] Requires only a simple DHCP server, no need for additional configuration.
 - [x] Doesn't use TFTP server for netbooting.
 - [x] Doesn't use a separate HTTP server.
 - [x] Build a working container with all required dependencies.
+Allows for concurrent packer builds.

 **Pre-requisites**
 - vSphere ESXi host with SSH enabled.